Luis Garcia Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks' 4.37 team ERA ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.33).

-- The Diamondbacks rank 19th in baseball in home runs surrendered (71 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (71 total, 1.1 per game).

-- The Diamondbacks are sending Davies (0-1) to make his fifth start of the season.
-He is 0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- The Diamondbacks are sending Kelly (7-3) to the mound for his 13th start of the season.
+He is 7-3 with a 3.06 ERA and 77 strikeouts in 70 2/3 innings pitched.

-- In his last appearance on Thursday, the righty went 5 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering seven hits.
+- In his last outing on Saturday against the Atlanta Braves, the right-hander threw seven innings, allowing two earned runs while surrendering five hits.

-- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.